Braymatter/heb-interview/ReadMe.md

 Settings->Build,Compile,Deploy->BuildTools->Gradle JDK Version to 11,
 as well as your project language level

+You will need to set the S3_ACCESS_KEY and S3_SECRET_KEY environment variables to the values specified (I've sent an email to Ben Dean)

+AWS Called me multiple times for putting my credentials in a public repo (to be fair it is a huge no-no for a normal app)
 ## Overall Strategy of Implementation
 The main point of this was to minimize the amount of calls to Imagga.
 I computed the hex of the md5 checksum of each image and use that as the primary identifier for a given image.
 There's a chance of